-The biggest cause for this question is not correctly understanding the SCARS Offensive Mindset.
-The SCARS Offensive Mindset requires to make both Mental and Physical changes to your action.
+The biggest cause for this question is not correctly understanding the SCARS Offensive Mindset®.
+The SCARS Offensive Mindset requires you to make both Mental and Physical changes to your action.
 A strike isn't just a block called a strike, that's a lie.
+Furthermore, the particular movement in question is only one of many ways we deal with punches and other attacks.

 If you're mentally thinking defensively, your physicality (including your vision) will force your body to move defensively, which is slower and forces you to exert about 35% less power than you would if you were functioning in an offensive state of mind (and that's just the tip of the iceberg).